Ecommerce SEO Audit: A Complete Step-by-Step Guide (2026)

 Site Architecture & Internal Linking

-Strong site architecture helps both users and search engines navigate ecommerce websites efficiently through category hierarchy.
-An ecommerce audit reviews how pages, subcategories, and product pages are organized.
-Internal linking is analyzed to ensure authority flows to high-value pages, breadcrumbs, and contextual links.
-Clear, logical structure reduces click depth, improves crawl efficiency, reduces broken links, and strengthens relevance signals across the site.
+Strong site architecture helps both customers and search engines navigate ecommerce websites efficiently through a clear category hierarchy.
+An ecommerce audit reviews how home pages, collections, subcategories, product listing pages (PLPs), and product detail pages (PDPs) are organized.

 Page Speed & Core Web Vitals